marcio-maker/Readme.md/README.md

 # readme.md
  Projeto Dev 🎯!

-This project´s a Big challenge for me.
+I started this project and set myself a big challenge.
 My area of knowledge´s completly different.

-I started this hobby, since the pandemic.

-Since then I´m discovering a new World .
+I started coding, since in the pandemic.
+Since then I´m discovering a new World the programation.

 ## methodology
 *  online courses